-Our inclusive approach to provision means that the majority of pupils have their needs met by accessing age-related expectations planning that is used across the school to ensure that all lessons are appropriately differentiated.
+Our inclusive approach to provision means that the majority of pupils have their needs met by accessing age-related expectations planning that is used across the schoot to ensure that all lessons are appropriately differentiated.
 Lessons are structured to provide a range of VAK activities.
 The school adopts a flexible approach to support provision in order that a child's individual needs can be met.
 The support provided usually falls into one of the following categories:

-- > Direct or indirect support in the classroom - > Focused withdrawal support from the classroom not necessarily be supported individually.
+- > Direct or indirect support in the classroom - > Focused withdrawal support from the classroom

+We encourage emphasis being placed on learning within the normal peer groups.
+Although the needs of the pupils are considered individually they may not necessarily be supported individually.
 The physical layout of the school enables us to make provision for small groups of children as well as personal learning areas.
 This allows us to provide greater differentiation with more quality support.